nice-game-hints/machinarium/city/battery/game2.md

 ![arcade puzzle 4 solution sketch](arcade3.jpg)

 # Can I get a clue for the fifth?
 You'll need to move the grey square on the bottom row into the top-right corner.
 Start by moving the small red square into your starting position, then moving the big red square into the bottom-left corner.
-You should then move the big grey square on the top row above it.
+You should then put the big grey square on the top row above it.

 ## Help me with the fifth puzzle.
 * Move the grey square on the top row into the top-right corner